 The application committee wants to reward students who take the initiative to secure an internship provider early on.
 Grants will be awarded on a rolling basis.

-Applicants must agree to give back to the University during the semester after their return, as outlined in the section “Responsibilities”.
+Applicants must agree to give back to the University during the semester after their return.

 No!
 UM Experiential learning in Eastern Asia does not fund study abroad programs, and you may not use a grant to pay for academic programs.

-The grants are primarily funded by the Freeman Foundation of Stowe, VT.
-The grants are also funded by the respective schools of the grantees.
+The grants are primarily funded by the Freeman Foundation of Honolulu, HI.
+The grants are also funded by the Office of Global Engagement and the respective schools of the grantees.

 The internship must last a minimum of eight weeks for at least twenty hours per week.
 Internships of a longer duration are encouraged.
 Students may not intern for longer hours over a shorter period of weeks (for example, four weeks at forty hours per week).